 What is a Snippet Box

-You must have noticed a box-like structure while trying to type in a search query, especially on Google search.
-It is also quite possible that you may also find the content in the box and the immediate ranking page below to be exactly same.
-These, mostly appear from any of the top 5 listing pages in SERPs, having said that it can also appear from pages, not in top 5 ranks.
-It can be a paragraph, a list (bullets, numbers) or a table snippet as well.
+You may have noticed a box-like structure while trying to type in a search query, especially on Google Search.
+It is also quite possible that you may find the content in the box and the immediate ranking page below to be exactly the same.
+These mostly appear from any of the top 5 listing pages in SERPs; having said that, it can also appear from pages that are not in the top 5 ranks.
+It can be a paragraph, a list (bullets, numbers), or a table snippet as well.
 For instance, StepToInbound ranks as below in featured snippets.

-Google terms this box as a “Snippet Box” often called as Quick answer box or direct answers, rich answers in search too.
-IT was launched by Google in 2014.
-This should not be confused with knowledge graphs which directly pulls relevant information from Google’s data sources.
-It is a normal search result, emphasized with the special layout to provide quick answers to users.
+Google terms this box a “Snippet Box,” often called a quick answer box, direct answers, or rich answers in search.
+It was launched by Google in 2014.
+This should not be confused with knowledge graphs, which directly pull relevant information from Google’s data sources.
+It is a normal search result, emphasized by the special layout to provide quick answers to users.

 Great things, as it gives your brand more visibility on top of all other search results—you truly stand out from the crowd.
-It also provides more clicks to your website and better CTRs as Google is saying to the world that your results are best, Google trusted you so will users, thus better CTRs.
-Most importantly, a simple direct answer to a user’s questions without having to scroll through multiple pages.
+It also provides more clicks to your website and better CTRs, as Google is saying to the world that your results are the best.
+Google trusted you, so users will, too, thus resulting in better CTRs.
+Most importantly, this gives a simple, direct answer to a user’s questions without having to scroll through multiple pages.

-While all being said is good, I noticed that a user can actually provide a feedback or know more about a how the results appear in general.
-Since this is a new development, the intention of Google involving users to provide best accurate results to other users is fairly understood.
-The ability to submit feedback leads to a safe assumption that competition may try to submit negative feedbacks deliberately to avoid you being there.
-Google, though, on record confirms that “it may not lead” to a change in ranks, I don’t see people not trying this out to influence.
-(At least from different IP addresses)
+While the above is beneficial, I noticed that a user can actually provide feedback or know more about how the results appear in general.
+Since this is a new development, the intention of Google involving users to provide the most accurate results to other users is fairly understood.
+The ability to submit feedback leads to a safe assumption that competition may try to submit negative feedback to deliberately prevent you from being there.
+Although Google confirms that “it may not lead” to a change in ranks, I imagine people will try this tactic to influence the results (at least from different IP addresses).

-I provided feedback as “this is not useful” from the options Google provides as below, notice that out of 4 options given by Google, only 1st one “This is useful” positively contributes to your brand” more of all other options as user feedback, may lead to losing out on this snippet box.
+I provided the feedback that “this is not useful” from the options Google provides below; notice that out of the 4 options given by Google, only the 1st one, “This is useful,” positively contributes to your brand.
+All other options, however, as per the user’s feedback, may lead to losing out on this snippet box.

-The screen you see after submitting the feedback.
+The screen you should see after submitting the feedback.

 Okay great, I am listed in one of those snippet boxes.
 What’s next?

-With the recent launch of google penguin 4.0 update changes are real-time now.
+With the recent launch of the Google Penguin 4.0 update, changes are now made in real-time.
 If you are ranking in Google snippet boxes today, tomorrow it may be different.
-Competition may try working smarter than you, Google may find a more relevant and better content to award with snippet box view, multiple reasons you may lose out.
+Competition may try working harder than you, or Google may find more relevant and better content to award with the snippet box view, so there are chances that you may lose it.

-Actually, it’s difficult to follow Google algorithm all the time, we can only try to understand it more and try being as close as possible.
+Actually, it’s difficult to consistently follow Google’s algorithm.
+We can only try to understand it more and try following it as close as possible.
 Remaining relevant with updates and fresh content is key.

 What if I don’t want my pages to be featured in a snippet at all?

-1) Find out questions users are asking across online media related to your product, offering or service – One can also using the keyword tool, social media listening tools, and direct suggestions in google search and so on to do so.
+1) Find out questions users are asking across online media related to your product, offering, or service – one can also use the keyword tool, social media listening tools, and direct suggestions in Google Search or SEMrush.

-3) Old is Gold – IT won’t be surprising to see that you already have featured snippet box awarded by Google to your web pages.
-You can get this info by using SEO tools such as SEMrush, you can find this in organic research> RHS of the screen as featured snippet if any.
-Maintain more FAQs in such pages to retain them for a longer period.
+3) Old is Gold – It won’t be surprising to see that you already have a featured snippet box awarded by Google to your web pages.
+You can get this info by using SEO tools such as SEMrush.
+You can find this in organic research> RHS of the screen as a featured snippet, if there are any.
+Maintain more FAQs on such pages to retain them for a longer period.

-A last year’s study confirms Snippet boxes accounts for about 19% of total queries in search engines.
-Surely, with growing importance for brand awareness that too organic listings, this trend is bound to increase.
-The openness of Google to allow users to share feedback may not continue for long asGooglee will, over a period of time, know they judge the content best.
-Nevertheless, it can get you more visibility, clicks and better organic growth, its time you have a focused strategy in place to obtain Google featured snippets.
+Last year’s study confirms snippet boxes account for about 19% of total queries in search engines.
+Surely, with a growing importance for brand awareness that tops organic listings, this trend is bound to increase.
+It can get you more visibility and clicks, and better organic growth.
+It’s time you have a focused strategy in place to obtain Google-featured snippets.
 Do it before your competition does.
-Remember, boxes are never guaranteed, you can always aim, test & try though!
-Let me know your feedback or suggestions in the comment section below.
+Remember, boxes are never guaranteed, but you can always aim, test, and try!